RedisLabsModules/secondary/API.md

 ## 3. Aggregations:

 The above indexing scheme also allows us to do aggregations on HASH properties or complete string values.
-This is useful for analytics.
+This is useful for analytics, for example.

 The idea is to do an indexed scan, and for each matching redis object, feed the existing values (be them hash element values, complete values of strings, values and scores of sorted sets) into an aggregation function.
-This may produce a single number, a list of values, etc.
+This may produce a single number, a list of values, etc. This can be done by accessing the HASH elements themselves, or for better speed, accessing values already in the index.

 * Proposed Aggregation Syntax:

             IDX.AGGREGATE USING <index_name> <aggregation_func> ...
 WHERE <predicates>

 * Aggregation Function Grammar: